AwesomeCronk/COSTIC/README.md

-# <OS name>
+# Capable Operating System for Texas Instruments Calculators (COSTIC)
-<OS name> is an operating system for TI-84+ graphing calculators.
+COSTIC is an operating system for TI-84+ graphing calculators.
 You might be able to build it for other models, but I only target the TI-84+ specifically.

 ## Features
 * Not much yet, actually